 7.2 Subscriber will take all reasonable steps to safeguard the Products to ensure that no unauthorized person has access and that no unauthorized copy, publication, disclosure or distribution, in any form is made.
 The Products contain valuable, confidential information and trade secrets and unauthorized use or copying is harmful to Forcepoint.
 Subscriber may use the Products only for the internal business purposes of Subscriber.
-Subscriber will not itself, or through any affiliate, employee, consultant, contractor, agent or other third party: (i) sell, resell, distribute, host, lease, rent, license or sublicense, in whole or in part, the Products; (ii) decipher, decompile, disassemble, reverse assemble, modify, translate, reverse engineer or otherwise attempt to derive source code, algorithms, tags, specifications, architecture, structure or other elements of the Products, in whole or in part, for competitive purposes or otherwise; (iii) allow access to, provide, divulge or make available the Products to any user other than Subscriber’s employees and individual contractors who have a need to such access and who shall be bound by nondisclosure obligations that are at least as restrictive as the terms of this Agreement; (iv) write or develop any derivative works based upon the Products; (v) modify, adapt, translate or otherwise make any changes to the Products or any part thereof; (vi) use the Products to provide processing services to third parties, or otherwise use the same on a "service bureau" basis; (vii) disclose or publish, without Forcepoint’s prior written consent, performance or capacity statistics or the results of any benchmark test performed on the Products; (viii) otherwise use or copy the same except as expressly permitted herein; (ix) use any third-party software included in the Products independently from the Forcepoint proprietary Products.
+Subscriber will not itself, or through any affiliate, employee, consultant, contractor, agent or other third party: (i) sell, resell, distribute, host, lease, rent, license or sublicense, in whole or in part, the Products; (ii) decipher, decompile, disassemble, reverse assemble, modify, translate, reverse engineer or otherwise attempt to derive source code, algorithms, tags, specifications, architecture, structure or other elements of the Products, in whole or in part, for competitive purposes or otherwise; (iii) allow access to, provide, divulge or make available the Products to any user other than Subscriber’s employees and individual contractors who have a need to such access and who shall be bound by nondisclosure obligations that are at least as restrictive as the terms of this Agreement; (iv) write or develop any derivative works based upon the Products; (v) modify, adapt, translate or otherwise make any changes to the Products or any part thereof; (vi) use the Products to provide processing services to third parties, or otherwise use the same on a ‘service bureau’ basis; (vii) disclose or publish, without Forcepoint’s prior written consent, performance or capacity statistics or the results of any benchmark test performed on the Products; (viii) otherwise use or copy the same except as expressly permitted herein; (ix) use any third party software included in the Products independently from the Forcepoint proprietary Products.
 Subject to the terms of this Agreement, Subscriber may allow its agents and independent contractors to use the Products solely for the benefit of Subscriber; provided, however, Subscriber remains responsible for any breach of this Agreement.
 Any other use of the Products by any other entity is forbidden and a violation of this Agreement.
 Subscriber must not use the Products to filter, screen, manage or censor Internet content for consumers without permission from the affected consumers and Forcepoint’s express prior written approval which may be withheld in Forcepoint’s sole discretion.
-If any additional third-party end-user license agreement is attached to this Agreement or the Order, or (b) included in the Product “about” file, “readme” file or Documentation, then Subscriber’s use of the third-party software is further restricted by and subject to the third-party licensor’s end-user license agreement.
+If any additional third party end-user license agreement is (a) attached to this Agreement or the Order, or (b) included in the Product “about” file, “readme” file or Documentation, then Subscriber’s use of the third party software is further restricted by and subject to the third party licensor’s end-user license agreement.

-9.1 For the Subscription Term, Forcepoint warrants that the Products, as updated from time to time by Forcepoint and used in accordance with the Documentation and the Agreement by Subscriber, will operate in substantial conformance with the Documentation under normal use.
+9.1 For the Subscription Term, Forcepoint warrants that the Products (other than Services Offerings), as updated from time to time by Forcepoint and used in accordance with the Documentation and the Agreement by Subscriber, will operate in substantial conformance with the Documentation under normal use.
 Forcepoint warrants that Services Offerings will be performed in a professional and workmanlike manner and Forcepoint will comply with all applicable laws in providing the Services Offerings.
-Forcepoint does not warrant that: (A) the Products will (i) be free of defects, (ii) satisfy Subscriber’s requirements, (iii) operate without interruption or error, (iv) always locate or block access to or transmission of all desired addresses, emails, Malware, applications and/or files, or (v) identify every transmission or file that should potentially be located or blocked; or (B) data contained in the Databases will be (i) appropriately categorized or (ii) that the algorithms used in the Products will be complete or accurate; or (C) data contained in and risk scoring from the Cloud Services will be complete or interpreted correctly.
+Forcepoint does not warrant that: (A) the Products will (i) be free of defects, (ii) satisfy Subscriber’s requirements, (iii) operate without interruption or error, (iv) always locate or block access to or transmission of all desired addresses, emails, Malware, applications and/or files, or (v) identify every transmission or file that should potentially be located or blocked; (B) data contained in the Databases will be (i) appropriately categorized or (ii) that the algorithms used in the Products will be complete or accurate; or (C) data contained in and risk scoring from the Cloud Services will be complete or interpreted correctly.

 9.2 Subscriber must promptly notify Forcepoint in writing of a claim.
 Provided that such claim is reasonably determined by Forcepoint to be Forcepoint’s responsibility, Forcepoint shall, within thirty (30) days of its receipt of Subscriber’s written notice, (i) correct the Error or provide a workaround; (ii) provide Subscriber with a plan reasonably acceptable to Subscriber for correcting the Error; or (iii) if neither (i) nor (ii) can be accomplished with reasonable commercial efforts from Forcepoint at Forcepoint’s discretion, then Forcepoint may terminate the affected Product Subscription and Subscriber will be entitled to a refund of the unused Subscription Fees paid for the affected Product applicable to the balance of the then-current Subscription Term.
 This paragraph sets forth Subscriber’s sole and exclusive remedy and Forcepoint's entire liability for any breach of warranty or other duty related to the Products.